abhi1345/adonis-org-template/README.md

 # Convergent Website

+(Only a template, not the actual repo for https://calconvergent.com)

 ## Setup
 1. Get your AWS ec2 Instance setup (aws.amazon.com).
 Go with the default free tier options for everything.
 2. ssh into your instance and Clone this repo